Hazel E. Johnson Research Center

 Looking for information about Historic Preservation in Greeley?
 Visit the City of Greeley’s Historic Preservation website.

-Specific resources include transcripts and originals of various historic and ethnographic documents, maps from the late 1800s to present day, past editions of various regional newspapers (on microfilm and bound), photographs of people, places, and events in Weld County, and other special collections that preserve and document our region’s rich history.
+The Hazel E. Johnson Research Center features an outstanding collection of historical documents and photographs.
+The center also has oral history interviews and transcriptions, videos, letters, diaries and other resources about pioneer families, businesses and communities in northeastern Colorado.
+There are maps from the late 1800s to present day, past editions of regional newspapers (on microfilm and in bound volumes), and other special collections that preserve and document our region’s rich history.

 What to expect when you visit: